 Dos and don’ts of business in Tanzania

-Do try to learn Swahili, even if it’s just a few key phrases.
-Although English is the main language of business, efforts to learn the local language will be highly respected.
+- Do try to learn Swahili, even if it’s just a few key phrases.
+Although English is widely used in business, tourism, and international contexts, Swahili remains the dominant language across Tanzania, and efforts to learn the local language will be highly respected.

 Are you an expat living in Tanzania?

 Expat Arrivals is looking for locals to contribute to this guide, and answer forum questions from others planning their move to Tanzania.
-Please contact us if you'd like to contribute.
+Please contact us if you'd like to contribute, or fill in our expat interview form to be featured.

 Expat Health Insurance